timsee/ArduCor/samples/README.md

-# Sample Sketches for RGB LED Routines
+# Sample Sketches for ArduCor

 The sample sketches for Adafruit NeoPixels, SeeedStudio Rainbowduino, and a single RGB LED.